riezebosch/AzureFunctions.TestHelpers/README.md

 }
 ```

-It turns out it is not required to invoke time triggered functions, and by doing so
+It turns out it is not required to invoke time-triggered functions, and by doing so
-your functions will be triggered randomly messing up the status of your orchestration instances.
+your functions will be triggered randomly, messing up the status of your orchestration instances.

 ### Isolate Durable Functions